Horvat Midras: Church

 A tomb beneath the church and a chamber south of the apse, possibly for storing relics, suggest the site was designed to attract pilgrims.
 These elements suggest that the church was designed to attract pilgrims.

 Byzantine tomb

 Several Byzantine-period burial caves have been identified in the area.
-One, located just south of the elaborate Second Temple period tomb, is a small cave with three arcosolia, decorated with red-painted crosses and Greek inscriptions.
+One, located just south of the elaborate Second Temple-era tomb, is a small cave with three arcosolia, decorated with red-painted crosses and Greek inscriptions.
 These included the IX monogram, an abbreviation for Jesus Christ (Greek: Iēsous Christos), and the Greek letters Alpha and Omega, symbolizing the phrase "I am the beginning and the end" (Revelation 1:17).

 Early Islamic period

-Following the Muslim conquest, the church at Horvat Midras remained in use, though its carved crosses were deliberately plastered over, and access to the tomb and adjacent installations was rerouted to bypass the main sanctuary.
+Following the Muslim conquest of the Levant in the 630s, the church at Horvat Midras remained in use, though its carved crosses were deliberately plastered over, and access to the tomb and adjacent installations was rerouted to bypass the main sanctuary.
 Archaeologists suggest that this phase may represent either continued Christian use, shared occupation by Christians and Muslims, or use by recent converts to Islam.
+Additionally, one of the columbaria at the site can be dated to the Byzantine or early Islamic periods.